pri279/pwn.college_priya/Digesting Documentation.md

-# Module Name: Pondering Paths
+# Module Name: Digesting Documentation

 ## Challenge 1: Learning from Documentation
 The challenge requires you run a program with an argument.